Influence Tactics in Negotiation

 By — on / Negotiation Skills

 To take one example, the state of Montana launched an educational campaign to reduce smoking among teenagers.
 One advertisement revealed that “Most (70 percent) of Montana teens are tobacco free.”
-By suggesting that not smoking is a more popular choice than smoking, the ad capitalizes on students’ desire to conform to social norms—that is, to fit in.
+By suggesting that not smoking is a more popular choice than smoking, the ad capitalizes on students’ desire to conform to social norms—to fit in.
 After the campaign was launched, teen smoking decreased significantly in Montana.

-Majority rules
+Majority Rules

 • Offer limited choices.
 Because an excess of options can lead to “decision paralysis,” offer your counterpart two or three choices rather than, say, 10 or 20.